The Flight Attendant: Development

 On October 27, 2017, it was announced that Kaley Cuoco's production company, Yes, Norman Productions, had optioned the rights to the novel, The Flight Attendant.
 The novel would be developed into what was reported to be a limited television series with Cuoco as executive producer.
 On July 1, 2019, it was announced that Greg Berlanti had joined the series as an executive producer through Berlanti Productions.
 On July 1, 2019, it was announced that the series would join WarnerMedia's new streaming service, HBO Max.
 On December 18, 2020, HBO Max renewed the series for a second season.
+On May 31, 2022, Cuoco said the series would likely end with season two.
+On January 19, 2024, she announced that the series would not return for Season 3.

 Casting

 Upon the series development announcement, Cuoco was also cast to star in the series.
 In September 2019, Sonoya Mizuno was cast to star alongside Cuoco.
 In October, Michiel Huisman, Colin Woodell, Rosie Perez, and Zosia Mamet joined the cast of the series.
 In November 2019, Merle Dandridge, Griffin Matthews, and T. R. Knight joined the cast of the series.
 In December 2019, Nolan Gerard Funk joined the cast.
 Bebe Neuwirth was added in a recurring role in February 2020.
 In August 2020, Michelle Gomez joined the cast of the series, replacing Mizuno.
 In October 2020, Yasha Jackson joined the cast in a recurring role.
 In September 2021, Mo McRae, Callie Hernandez, and JJ Soria were cast as new series regulars while Cheryl Hines, Jessie Ennis, Mae Martin, Margaret Cho, Santiago Cabrera, and Shohreh Aghdashloo were cast in recurring capacities.
 In November 2021, Alanna Ubach joined the cast in a recurring role for the second season.
 In January 2022, Sharon Stone was cast in a recurring role for the second season.